kmbordin/kmbordin.github.io/CV.md

+---
-## This is a brief summary of my main academic and professional experiences:
+title: "This is a brief summary of my main academic and professional experiences"
+---

 ## Education